Busy Philipps: Career

-In February 28, 2023, Philipps was announced as Mrs. George in the upcoming film adaptation of the musical Mean Girls, based on the 2018 Broadway musical, which in turn is based on the 2004 film of the same name.
+In February 28, 2023, Philipps was announced as Mrs. George in the 2024 film adaptation of the musical Mean Girls, based on the 2018 Broadway musical.

 Book

 Philipps's memoir, This Will Only Hurt a Little, was released October 18, 2018.
 It includes a passage where she describes a physical altercation she had with James Franco on the set of Freaks and Geeks.
 She said she was "bummed" by the amount of attention drawn to just this incident in the book, saying the story was not new, and that she meant it "to illustrate a larger point about the way women are treated in this business and in life."